DYK-Team/Parabolic_reflector/README.md

     Modify the Parabolic_reflector.py or Sphere.py script with your desired parameters for the reflector or sphere radius, focal length, and number of petals.

-    Use the generated profiles for cutting the petals and assembling the reflector.
+    Use the generated profiles for cutting the petals and assembling the reflector or sphere.